nnashwin/randomsp/readme.md

 In the same vein of thought, randomsp was born.

 ## Indices
-The study from the article used 4 different stock indices to make their predictions: the UK FTSE, the MIB FTSE (Italian stock exchange), the DAX (German market), and the S&P 500.
+The study from the article used 5 different stock indices to make their predictions: the UK FTSE, the MIB FTSE (Italian stock exchange), the Nikkei 225 (Japanese market), the DAX (German market), and the S&P 500.

-This library includes those 4 exchanges plus the Nasdaq stock exchange.
+This library includes those 5 indices plus the Nasdaq stock exchange.

+## Notes
+- The Nikkei 225 stocks have symbols, but more often than not are denoted by a number value in their index.
+Because of this, the name of the company and number are returned instead of the symbol acryonym.

 ## Install
 ```